Get answers to your questions about the application and selection process.

 - science (with physics)

 - technological and applied studies (design and technology in combination with: engineering studies or industrial technology - metal, timber or graphics/multimedia)

-- successfully completing all recruitment requirements through the department's approval to teach process for approval as a permanent teacher
+- successfully completing all recruitment requirements through the department's Graduate Teacher Program approval to teach process for approval as a permanent teacher.

 - remaining in the permanent full-time teaching position they are appointed to on completion of their studies for a minimum of three years.

-The $5,000 training allowance scholars receive must be declared as assessable income on annual income tax returns.
+The $5,000 training allowance and $10,000 appointment allowance scholars receive must be declared as assessable income on annual income tax returns.
 Scholars may have tax withheld from their annual training allowance and appointment allowance.
-HECS-HELP repayments may also be withheld.
+HECS-HELP repayments may also be withheld depending on individual circumstances.